boonlogic/expert-python-sdk/docs/How_To_Generate_Cluster_Results.md

-# How-to: Generate Cluster Results
+# How-to: Generate Cluster results

 Start by downloading the python client library, importing the appropriate libraries, and defining the initialization call.